Lee Jenkins (footballer, born 2001)

 Lee Jenkins (born 30 August 2001) is a Welsh footballer who plays as a defender for club Newport County.

 Career

 Jenkins began his career with Aberystwyth Town in the Cymru Premier League before joining Haverfordwest County.
 On 23 June 2025 Jenkins joined EFL League Two Newport County.
 He made his debut for Newport in the EFL Cup preliminary round win against Barnet on 29 July 2025.
+Jenkins scored his first Newport goal in the EFL League Two 2-1 defeat to Colchester United on 7 March 2026.
+Jenkins was selected as Newport County Player of the Year for the 2025-26 season.